square/maker/src/components/Dialog/README.md

 	// Dialog will close when clicked outside of it - default false
 	closeOnClickOutside: boolean;

+	// Dialog will close when esc key is pressed - default false
+	closeOnEsc: boolean;

 	// Dialog will call this async function to determine if it should close
 	beforeCloseHook: (closeData?: any) => Promise<boolean>;